yandex-cloud/yc-github-loadtesting-ci/README.md

 This action is usually used used in pair with 'agents-delete' action.

-SA authorized by 'auth-key-json-base64' must have following roles in 'folder-id':
+SA authorized by `auth-key-json-base64` must have following roles in `folder-id`:
 - `loadtesting.loadTester` - to create an agent
 - `compute.editor` - to create and start agent VM
 - `iam.serviceAccounts.user` - to assign service account to agent VM